zuiko21/minimOS/architecture.md

 by that handler or not.
 This code **may or may not** be ignored by the ISR, depending on performance considerations or the chance of simaltaneous interrupts.

-*I/O routines* need little explanation, now that **block** transfers are the standard form.
-Old *character-oriented* code will now need to integrate a loop for repeatedly executing the single byte transfer.
-Note that drivers lacking input and/or output capabilities **must** provide anyway a pointer to a valid *error routine*, as the MSB might be checked in some implementations.

-At boot time, the *initialisation* routine of each registered driver is **unconditionally** called -- if not needed, must point to an existing *Return from Subroutine* instruction.
-Upon exit, this routine must return an **error flag** indicating whether the driver was succesfully initialised or not (e.g. device not present), the latter condition making it **unavailable** for further I/O operation.
-Similarly, at shutdown/reboot every *shutdown* routine will be called, although any error condition makes little sense now, thus is not required.

 ### Static vs. *Dynamic* Drivers

 As of 2018-05-29, drivers **cannot be loaded *on-the-fly*** (*dynamic*),